la-nacion-del-fuego/BlackHole-MasiveSun/README.md

 we will apply the accretion effect to a supermassive black hole that will drain the matter from the most giant star seen by the human, this star will be orbiting the black hole with some acceleration.

-The following image is a clear example of the accretion effect that we will simulate between a black hole (Sagittarius) and a super massive sun or star (VY Canis A *)
+The following image is a clear example of the accretion effect that we will simulate between a black hole (Sagittarius) and a super massive star (VY Canis A *)

 <p align="center">
   <img width="230" height="160" src="https://user-images.githubusercontent.com/38228291/67441287-901e9d80-f5fc-11e9-8597-14014d006e4a.jpg">